-If you see sooty mold starting on your plants, it is best to treat it as soon as possible.
+Black sooty mold is not harmful to humans but if you see sooty mold starting on your plants, it is best to treat it as soon as possible.
 The longer it stays, the more area it covers and the harder it is to get rid of.
 It can grow and cover your entire plant as well as reach other plants nearby.

 Black Sooty Mold won’t always kill the plants, but besides looking unsightly, it can weaken the plants.
 It weakens them by covering the chlorophyll filled leaves and blocking out the sunlight used by the plant in photosynthesis.

 Black sooty mold is actually an airborne fungi spore that latches on to the sweet sticky liquid called honeydew, which is secreted by leaf and bark feeding insects.